cultuurnet/uitpas-beheer-angular/docs/development/git_workflow.md

 ## Temporary branches
 ### Feature branches
 * Each issue gets its own feature branch.
-* All feature branches should be branched from `master` branch.
+* All feature branches should be branched from the `master` branch.
 * All feature branch pull requests should have `master` as base branch.
 * The naming for the feature branches is:
 ```